xyphro/UsbGpib/README.md

 ## AutoID setting

 Default wise the GPIB adapter tries during power on of the instrument to query using *IDN? or ID? commands the instrument name automatically.
-This is used to build the USB serial number, which finally gets part of the VISA ressource string.
+This is used to build the USB serial number, which finally gets part of the VISA resource string.

 Not all instruments support this *IDN / ID? query.
 For this reason this feature can be turned off.
 The serial number will then be built based on the GPIB address of the instrument.